 With my husband, I started just sharing tips on things that made my son more comfortable and helped him be happy and my husband took it from there and made it his own.
 When it came to our son’s schedule, I just shared it with him he stuck to it.
 My husband even does the nighttime routine with our son which has given me the time to wind down myself.

 5. DON’T SECLUDE YOURSELF

 Right after I had my son, I became a recluse.
 I would refuse the leave the house because I thought that my baby would become infected by everything.
 Don’t fall into that trap.

 It’s okay to leave the house.
 Even if it’s just to run to the store, go ahead and go.
 Give yourself time to recover right after birth, but then get out and walk a little.
 Even just a walk around the park or the neighborhood is good for you and your baby.
 And if you’re nervous about going to different houses, take baby steps.
 I started with visiting immediate family’s houses and just asking that everyone make sure they wash their hands before touching our son.
 Then as friends started coming over to visit, I realized that if he didn’t get sick from being held by them, then it should be fine to visit them.

 You won’t offend anyone by calling ahead and making sure that no one in the house is sick or has been sick recently.
 People get it.
-And if you want to head out to a restaurant and bring baby, you can put a cover over your baby’s car seat just as an extra barrier.
+And if you want to head out to a restaurant and bring baby, you can put a cover over your new baby’s car seat just as an extra barrier.

 6. DON’T LET MOMMY SHAMERS AFFECT YOU